AI and Equality

 We believe that a human-rights based approach can inspire scientists and engineers to work in transdisciplinary collaboration with social scientists and those who will be impacted by the technology.

-Ethics, which are crucially important, are also situational.
-At last count there were 80 plus guidelines and recommendations from groups such as universities, civil society organizations, research institutes, as well as the private sector and governments.
-Regardless of the strength of some guidelines, the number and wide variety create an à la carte application of ethical / responsibility principles which reduce the ethics conversation.
+There are +80 guidelines and recommendations on ethics and responsibility from universities, civil society organizations, research institutes, companies, governments and more.
+Regardless of their strength, the number and variety of guidelines create an à la carte application of ethical and responsibility principles, diminishing the ethics conversation.
 At the same time, many aspects of these guidelines are very abstract and have been criticized for not being directly actionable, both in academia as well as industry.

-Human rights standards are built on an agreed body of international (and national) law which provide a common starting point among different actors, helping to make the conversation and objectives more concrete.
-As a result, we have chosen to also center this course around a Human Rights-Based Approach to AI development.
+Human rights standards are built on an agreed body of international and national law, providing a common starting point among different actors, and making the conversation and objectives more concrete.
+As a result, we have chosen to center this course around a Human Rights-Based Approach to AI development.

 Resources